 Director of Diversity, Equity and Inclusion

-With over 10 years of for-profit and social sector consulting experience, Veronica brings strong skills in research, strategy development, learning and evaluation, and change management to a variety of clients at FSG.
+With nearly 20 years of for-profit and social sector consulting experience, Veronica brings strong skills in research, strategy development, learning and evaluation, and change management to a variety of clients at FSG.
 Veronica has served FSG clients within the community philanthropy, education, health, and environment sectors.
-Recent projects include working with The Rockefeller Foundation to research shared value in emerging markets and with UN Women evaluating gender-responsive budgeting.
-Veronica has co-authored several FSG research papers, including Creating Shared Value in India, for which she was the lead author.
+For the past several years, Veronica has led FSG’s organizational change efforts to more deeply embed a focus on diversity, equity, and inclusion across FSG’s portfolio of work.
+Project highlights include working with The Rockefeller Foundation to research shared value in emerging markets and with UN Women evaluating gender-responsive budgeting.
+Veronica has co-authored several FSG research papers, including Creating Shared Value in India and Reckoning, Repair, and Change, for which she was the lead author.

 Prior to joining FSG, Veronica spent one year living in rural Kenya while serving as Director of Program Innovation for One Acre Fund, a nonprofit that helps East African farmers grow their way out of hunger.
 She began her career as a consultant, first with Arthur Andersen and then with Bain and Company, where she recommended actions for a nonprofit focused on cancer education and research to best allocate funding toward activities with the highest potential impact and mission alignment.
 Veronica has also served as a volunteer and Board member for Inside Out Community Arts, a youth-focused organization based in Los Angeles.